Juanelorganelo/uniq/README.md

 - No external libs
 - No LLMs

+I've also added some fairly large files to test performance on both algorithms

 ## Algorithms
 - Brute force
 - External sort (originally with Lose Tree but changed to use a min heap)